Contribute

 (*) Even if you are not a Python guru, you can significantly contribute to a pull request review by checking the mathematical correctness and documentation quality of the proposed changes.

-(**) Before February 2023, the SageMath development infrastructure was based on a Trac server; since then, it has been migrated to GitHub.
+(**) Before February 2023, the SageMath development infrastructure was based on a Trac server; since then, it has been migrated to GitHub (cf. the migration page and this video).

 Writing code